-Yes, to reserve a single-family lot a reservation & FINTRAC form are completed, a deposit is delivered, & photo identification is collected.
+Yes, in some circumstances a lot reservation is possible.
 The length of the reservation varies but is commonly 20 to 60 days.

 Yes, the Builder cooperates and pays Realtors.
 A Realtor needs to complete the Builder’s Potential Client Referral Form and submit it to the Builder.
 The form is available on the Builder’s website.